MetzinAround/practical-classroom-workshop/course/tools.md

   If you have sample code or files you want to share with them, add it to the repository!
 - Create questions as issues
   Issues created in this repository will also be shared with your students.
 Use this as an opportunity to write your **questions** or **tasks** from your assignments as issues, and discuss with your students back and forth in them!

-Let's take the [test-exam project](https://gitlab.com/courseware-as-code/test-exam) project as an example.
-We'd be sharing the code in the [exam.py](https://gitlab.com/courseware-as-code/test-exam/-/blob/main/exam.py) file and all the [issues](https://gitlab.com/courseware-as-code/test-exam/-/issues) to our students.

 ### Fork or clone this project